SketchBrains/rga-1/README.md

 3. Configure authentication providers
 4. Set up Row Level Security policies

-### Wasabi Setup
+### Cloudinary Setup
-1. Create a Wasabi account
+1. Create a Cloudinary account
-2. Create a storage bucket
+2. Get your cloud name from the dashboard
-3. Generate access keys
+3. Create an unsigned upload preset named 'student_upload'
-4. Configure CORS settings
+4. Configure upload settings and security

 ### Environment Variables
 All configuration is handled through environment variables for security and flexibility.